-The Moon rising above the Pacific at 22:06 UTC, 4 March 2005, just three minutes before the point of closest approach during Rosetta's Earth fly-by.
+The Moon rising above the Pacific at 22:06 UTC, 4 March 2005, just three minutes before the point of closest approach during Rosetta's first Earth fly-by.

 This image was recorded by Navigation Camera 1 at 12:47 UTC with an integration time of 0.02 second.